temporalio/edu-102-typescript-code/exercises/using-objects/README.md

 You've now updated the Activity code to use the structs.
 The next step is to update the Workflow code to use these structs where it passes input to the Activity and access its return value.

 1. Edit the `workflow.go` file
-2. Add a new line to define a `TranslationActivityInput` object, populating it with the two fields (term and language code) currently passed as input to the first `translateTerm` call
+2. Add a new line to define an object that implements `TranslationActivityInput`, populating it with the two fields (term and language code) currently passed as input to the first `translateTerm` call
 3. Change the variable type used to access the result the first call to `translateTerm` from `string` to `TranslationActivityOutput`
 4. Change that first `translateTerm` call to use the object as its input instead of the two parameters it now uses
 5. Update the `helloMessage` string so that it is based on the `Translation` field from the Activity output struct